 What's in a name?

 Note that there's some confusion about the location of Second Water Spring.
 Some people refer to the water source that crosses the Second Water Trail (1/4 mile west of the Boulder Canyon Trail) as Second Water Spring.
-Reviewing the old USGS topos reveals that spring as a separate water source from the true Second Water Spring which is about 1/3 mile up canyon from that point.
+Reviewing the old USGS topos reveals that spring as a separate water source from the true Second Water Spring, which is about 1/3 mile up canyon from that point.
 The USGS just labels the one that crosses the trail one as "Spring", so some folks refer to it as "Unnamed Spring."
-Within the HikeArizona Water Reports section, the spring that crosses Second Water Trail is labeled as Second Water Canyon while the true spring, 1/3 mile up canyon, is labeled Second Water Spring.
+Within the HikeArizona Water Reports section, the spring that crosses Second Water Trail is labeled as Second Water Canyon while the true spring, 1/3 mile up the canyon, is labeled Second Water Spring.

 The former Obie Stoker camp is just up the hill from the spring.
 It has a little bit of shade (OK, not much) and some flat areas for tents.
-Plus, there's some old rusty artifacts from the gold mining era.
+Plus, there are some old rusty artifacts from the gold mining era.
 Reportedly, there were two mining tunnels up in the mountainside from there.
 See the Carlson book for details.